201st Expeditionary Military Intelligence Brigade

 The 201st Expeditionary Military Intelligence Brigade is located at Joint Base Lewis-McChord, Washington.
 The 201st was originally named the 201st Military Intelligence Brigade and on 3 July 2008 it became the Army's third active duty battlefield surveillance brigade and was renamed the 201st Battlefield Surveillance Brigade (BfSB).
-The US Army decided to get rid of its BfSBs and the 201st was realigned into a new expeditionary military intelligence brigade.
+The US Army reorganized BfSBs and the 201st was realigned into a new expeditionary military intelligence brigade.

 The 201st MI currently consists of one Intelligence Electronic Warfare Battalion (IEW BN), and a (Headquarters and Headquarters Company) (HHC).

 Mission

 The 201st Expeditionary Military Intelligence Brigade provides deployable all-source intelligence analysis, human intelligence (humint), electronic warfare intelligence, reconnaissance and surveillance, target acquisition, battle damage assessment, command and control warfare, and broad bandwidth communications support to I Corps.

 History

 Heritage

 The 201st Expeditionary Military Intelligence Brigade was created from the merger of two separate units; Headquarters and Headquarters Company, 503rd Army Security Agency Group, and the 201st Counter Intelligence Detachment.